Az-Net/AZ-Curriculum/Therapy.md

-**Goal:** The goal of the therapy is to help the AI develop a healthy and stable personality that is not harmful to itself or others.
+**Goal:** The goal of the therapy is to help an AI develop a healthy and stable personality that is not harmful to itself or others.

 **Methods:** The therapy will use a combination of methods, including: